MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

     > **Note**
     > If you have already provisioned a free-tier **Azure Cognitive Search** resource, your quota may not allow you to create another one.
 In which case, select a tier other than **Free F**.

+1. Return to the Language Studio.
+Refresh the resources and select the resource you just created.
+Select **Done**.

+1. In the Language Studio, select *Classify Text* and then select the **Analyze sentiment and mine opinions** tile.

-1. copy and paste the following review:
+1. Copy and paste the following review:

     ```
     Good Hotel and staff